The Clinical Trunk comprises two distinct phases:

 - Directed teaching and feedback from Doctoring faculty built around clinical skills

 In this phase, you will enter into departmentally organized clinical rotations in seven core clerkships.
 You will rotate in your teams over the course of 48 weeks, fully prepared with a robust skill set and ready to hit the ground running.
 The focus is on:

 - Skills of patient care and management

 - Pre-Branch exploration

-The Step I exam is taken after the entire Clinical Trunk is complete.
+The Step I exam is taken after the entire Clinical Trunk is complete following a dedicated eight-week study period.
 The Clinical Trunk naturally segues into the Branches phase of the curriculum with the continuity of clinical rotations integrated with scientific learning.